Trump administration reaches deal with Texas counties on immigration

 The sheriff of Harris County, the most populous county in the state and home to Houston, dropped out of the program earlier this year, saying it cost his office too much in terms of manpower and money.

 Many of the 18 counties, which have a total population of about 1.5 million, are near Harris County.
-Texas has 254 counties and a population of about 28 million.
+Texas has a population of about 28 million.

 With the addition of the 18 programs in Texas, ICE now has 60 active 287(g) agreements, nearly double the number of programs that were active in 2016.